tube0013/TubesZB-ESPHome-Builder/README.md

 The firmware.factory.bin is suitible for flashing over usb using https://web.esphome.io The firmware.ota.bin can be flashed through the devices web frontend (if option exists).

-> Inspired by works from @nerivic, @shawly & more.
+> Inspired by works from @nerivec, @shawly & more.